 After a campaign is sent, check individual click statistics for every link included in the message.

-Amazon SES, SparkPost, SendGrid, Mailgun – you name it.
-You can use any provider that supports SMTP protocol to send out your newsletters.
-Bounce and complaints handling via webhooks is supported for SES, SparkPost, SendGrid and Mailgun.
+Mailtrain recommends SendPulse even though you can use any provider that supports SMTP protocol to send out your newsletters.
+Bounce and complaints handling via webhooks is supported for SES, SparkPost, SendGrid and Mailgun, also for Postfix and ZoneMTA.

 Define automation triggers to send specific messages when a user activates the trigger.